KEDGERS/Draft/AIOps_Planning_Questionnaire.md

 * What processes are key to your IT Operations?
 Could any of them be (further) optimized?
 * How much time/money would you save from optimizing one process (workflow) over another?

 Picking one IT process to optimize, alongside building strong data infrastructure, will allow you to gradually optimize more IT processes and perhaps even lead to the development of a product feature.
+For the select IT Process:

  * Can you qualitatively describe the problem you are trying to solve?
 What you’d like the machine-learned (ML) model to deliver?
  * Have you documented the success and failure metrics for the solution as a whole as well as the machine-learned (ML) model?
 Are these metrics measurable?
  * How do you plan on using the ML-model output in your solution?
- * Can you leverage the expertise of your employees or other stakeholders in the “labeling” of your datasets, which will eventually result in a better product offering altogether?
+ * Can you leverage the expertise of your employees or other stakeholders in the “labeling” of your datasets, which will eventually result in a better solution altogether?
  * Where in your process will you require humans in the loop?
- * How do you plan on training people to maintain them?

 ### Architecture and Data Infrastructure:

    It comes down to documenting the existing ecosystem, the different datasources and how does the solution accomodate these different things.
 These questions should be answered by Technical Architects.